topology-gg/penguin-world/README.md

 <b>For M1 MAC USERS</b>

-node-webrtc currently is inoperable with M1 Macs so we will need to ...
+node-webrtc currently is inoperable with M1 Macs so we will need to use the following repo to get a working compiled version of node-wrtc for mac

 https://github.com/boblund/m1wrtc